momomozhang/rag-faiss-attention-is-all-you-need/README.md

 ## How it works

 Takes the Transformer paper, breaks it down into chunks, creates embeddings, then lets you ask questions about it.
 Got tired of digging through academic papers manually, so this seemed like a good use case.

+## Tech details
+- FAISS handles the vector search
+- OpenAI's ada-002 for embeddings
+- GPT-4 for the actual responses
+- PyPDF to parse the paper
+- Everything gets saved locally

 ## Setup